-Everybody needs healthcare -- or will at some point.
+Everybody needs healthcare -- or will, at some point.
 And, when there’s something everyone needs, there’s a huge opportunity for investors.

 About $8.3 trillion is spent on healthcare globally.
-Almost half -- roughly $3.8 trillion -- is spent in the U.S. With the healthcare sector growing significantly faster than the overall global economy, these numbers will almost certainly be much larger by the end of the decade.
+Almost half -- roughly $3.8 trillion -- is spent in the U.S. With the healthcare sector growing significantly faster than the overall global economy, the numbers will almost certainly be much larger by the end of the decade.

 How can investors profit from this growth?
 Here’s what you need to know about investing in healthcare stocks.